Peaks are preserved under run-sorting: Descents in a permutation after run-sort

 Consider now instead $\pi = 134265$, with $a=1$.
 Here, $k=3$, $\mu=\emptyset$ and $\nu=5$, $\Sigma_1 = 4$, $\Sigma_2 = 65$.
 We have that $\insFlip_1(\pi) = 136524$. \end{example} Additional examples are shown in \cref{tab:flip}.

 \begin{lemma} The map $\insFlip_a$, acts as follows:

 Moreover, for each map $\psi \in \{\insFlip_a, \insFlip^{-1}_a \} $ above,

-on the relevant domain. \end{lemma} \begin{proof} It is fairly straightforward to verify that the domain and range match, by examining the five cases in Statement~4 of \cref{lem:aAdmissChar}.
+on the relevant domain, and $\psi$ preserves the set of descent bottoms. \end{lemma} \begin{proof} It is fairly straightforward to verify that the domain and range match, by examining the five cases in Statement~4 of \cref{lem:aAdmissChar}.
 Moreover, we have that $\mu=\nu=\emptyset$ (as in the definition of $\insFlip_a$) unless we act on some permutation in $\eeSet^4_{n,a}$ or $\eeSet^5_{n,a}$.

 The case $\insFlip_a: \eeSet^1_{n,a} \to \eeSet^1_{n,a}$ follows the same structure as the other two cases, so we only consider those.

 We first verify $\insFlip_a: \eeSet^2_{n,a} \to \eeSet^3_{n,a}$.
 Let $\pi \in \eeSet^2_{n,a}$, where the runs are